ppresto/field-workshops-vault/docs/slides/multi-cloud/vault-oss/vault-6.md

   * Click the green "Check" button when finished.

 ???
-* Instruct the students to do the "Use Vault Policies" challenge of the "Vault Basics" track.
+* In the last challenge of Lab 1, "Use Vault Policies", you going to associate policies to the users of the auth method you enabled.
-* This challenge has them create a second user and create and associate policies with their 2 users.
+* These policies will define what secret engine and path the users have access too.
-* It then has them valdiate that each user can only access their own secrets.
+* In the end you should be able to verify each user can only access their own secrets.

 ---
 name: chapter-6-review-questions